tvignaud/Coursera/README.md

 * replaces activity id by explicit activity factor
 * keeps only mean and std for each feature
 * averages features over each possible (subject,id) association
-* returns a tidy data set with one row per possible (ie 180 in this case) You will find explicit comment all along the file to help you understand it
+* returns a tidy data set with one row per possible (ie 180 in this case).

+You will find explicit comment all along the file to help you understand it